mdchaney/SudokuJS/README.md

 2. Create an odd sized game board (such as 7x7) with kind of random layouts.
 3. Create a simple puzzle for a regularly laid out board
+4. Create a more complex puzzle for a irregular boards
-4. Show pencil marks
+5. Show pencil marks
-5. Find and highlight conflicts
+6. Find and highlight conflicts

 About Sudoku Puzzles